puppetlabs/hacktoberfest/README.md

 # Hacktoberfest Issue Mirror

 Note: This repo has no real content, other than this README.
-It simply mirrors `#hacktoberfest` tagged issues to make them discoverable.
-This guide should help you get started making your first PR to our repositories!
+It simply mirrors our [beginner friendly issues](http://pup.pt/contribute) to make them discoverable.
+This guide should help you get started making your first PR!

 ## Background